hellohaptik/docs_haptik/docs/bot-builder/basic/introduction.md

 2. Add expected user intents (*User Says*) and corresponding bot responses (*Bot Says*)
 3. You can make external integrations in your bot using (*Code Editor*) and (*Integrations*)

-We've detailed out the process of creating bots step-by-step.
+We have detailed out the process of creating bots step-by-step.
 Read up the various articles from the left-hand navigation to know more.

 ## Configurations

 Bot's configuration settings are as important as the bot design or bot building.
 For this purpose, you have a **Business** for your bot on **Conversation Studio**.
 It helps you with all the settings related to your bot, starting from the bot icon to bot color to bot's deployment channel.
-You can read more about it [here](https://docs.haptik.ai/bot-builder/basic/business).
+You can read more about it [**here**](https://docs.haptik.ai/bot-builder/basic/business).

 ## Quality Assessment

 Bot building and bot testing are deeply coupled.
 You can read it [**here**](https://docs.haptik.ai/bot-builder/advanced/development-guidelines).
 Once bot building is completed, you can start the process of Quality Assessment using the documentation [**here**](https://docs.haptik.ai/bot-builder/basic/testing-bot).

-Once Quality Assessment is also completed, you can transfer the bot to our **Production** environment.
+Once Quality Assessment is also completed, you can transfer the bot to our **Production environment**.
 This is our live environment.
-And once the bot is live, you can start getting insights from our [analytics tool](https://docs.haptik.ai/bot-analytics).
+And once the bot is live, you can start getting insights from our [**analytics tool**](https://docs.haptik.ai/bot-analytics).

     Tool Tips: For those of you who want to jump right in, we've built tooltips directly into Conversation Studio.
     By hovering over the tooltips, which are indicated by the small "i" or "?" in circles, you'll be able to view brief descriptions of how to use most of the major components in Conversation Studio.

-Once you're ready, click [HERE](https://docs.haptik.ai/bot-builder/basic/making-first-bot) to jump straight to the Conversation Studio tool documentation!
+Once you're ready, click [**here**](https://docs.haptik.ai/bot-builder/basic/making-first-bot) to jump straight to the tool documentation!